 First, we must line OURSELVES up to the biblical standard before we can have any leg to stand on with others.

 Ask yourself…are you listening to HIM?
 Does HE feel heard?
 Are you making an effort to spend real, quality time together?
-Does HE know that his opinions matter?
+Does he know that HIS opinions matter?
+Does he believe you have HIS best interest at heart?
+Are you selfishly loving him and putting his needs first?
 Are you cultivating love in your relationship or have you given up?
 Just going through the motions type of thing.
 Are you constantly nagging him?